cloudant-labs/cloudant-introduction-course/Part 10 - Querying.md

 ---

-The Node.js codes is very similar.
-The Query is a standard JavaScript object which is passed to the `db.find` function which is POSTs to the `_find` endpoint on your behalf.
+The Node.js code is very similar.
+The Query is a standard JavaScript object which is passed to the `db.find` function which it POSTs to the `_find` endpoint on your behalf.

 ![](slides/Slide77.png)

 ---

 Now time for a practical exercise.
 Devise your own Cloudant Query that finds the titles of books _written in the 20th Century_.
-The Cloudant Query documentation is [here](https://console.bluemix.net/docs/services/Cloudant/api/cloudant_query.html#query
+The Cloudant Query documentation is [at the on-screen URL](https://console.bluemix.net/docs/services/Cloudant/api/cloudant_query.html#query
 ) if you need it.

 Pause the presentation here if you don't want to know the answer...